 If you would like to taste another mixju, try “Jamong-ae-isul.”
 The “Jamong (grapefruit)” extract has been added, which makes the drink sweet and a little sour.

 One of the heavy drinking Trazer actually tried it, and he loved it!

 3. “Bok-Bradeo” 복받은 부라더

 “Bok-Bradeo” is the most recently released alcohol drink by Bohae, another soju company.
 It’s a brand new liqueur that combined the extract of “Bok-bunja (Korean black raspberries)”, which are well-known for its effect in stamina, and of course, soju.
-The name comes from the first letter of “Bok-bunja” and a Korean word, “Bok”, which means a ‘good luck’ in Korean.
-The company decided to use this particular word, “Bok”, so that this drink would bring a good luck and joy to the people drinking it.
+The name comes from the first letter of “Bok-bunja” and a Korean word, “Bok”, which means ‘good luck’ in Korean.
+The company decided to use this particular word, “Bok” so that this drink would bring good luck and joy to the people drinking it.